Pankaj5466/hacker-keyboard-v2/steps.md

     `./gradlew -v` :: if you are using wrapper
 4. use terminal `./gradlew build -x test lint` -> the build should be successful
 5. use android studio makebuild option -> then use app run
+6. then copy past the .apk from ` app/build/outputs/apk/debug/app-debug.apk` to screen being shared on android studio!
+7. modify the kbd_compact.xml layout , build test and repeate until desired functionaly is reached